at barely five-seven Jake Drucker may be the smallest hockey player in his league, but he plays like a giant on the ice.

 Montefiore basically gave me a mental road map of how I could do it.

-Today, Jake has rejoined his pack and is back to being a playmaker on the ice – lacing up and facing off with the best of them.
+Jake was able to rejoin his pack and get back to being a playmaker on the ice – lacing up and facing off with the best of them.

 Andrew Trimble, New England Wolves Head Coach: